 Let us try to code it.
 The code will be somewhat like the one given below.

 Go to DEVELOPER TAB and click VISUAL BASIC on the leftmost area of the screen.

-Paste the code given below in the sheet and save.
+Paste the code given below into the sheet and save.